Blue rock thrush: Distribution and habitat

 The European, north African and southeast Asian birds are mainly resident, apart from altitudinal movements.
 Other Asian populations are more migratory, wintering in sub-Saharan Africa, India and southeast Asia.
 This bird is a very uncommon visitor to northern and western Europe.
 There is some overlap in breeding and wintering ranges with the common rock thrush (Monticola saxatilis); Palearctic and southwestern Asia for breeding and northern Africa for wintering.
-It is known to have been spotted in North America twice: once in British Columbia in 1997 and once in Oregon and the Farallon Islands in 2024.
+It is known to have been spotted in North America three times: once in British Columbia in 1997, once in Oregon and the Farallon Islands in 2024, and most recently in Portland in September of 2026.
 It is unclear whether the Oregon and Farallon Islands spottings were the same bird.
+It is highly unlikely that the British Columbia sighting was the same individual bird as the Oregon/Farallon Islands sighting as the blue rock thrush typically lives 5-10 years in the wild.

+Choi, et al., conducted a study of blue rock thrush population on Hongdo Island, South Korea from 2005-2009.
+The species arrives in spring and disappeared in autumn, indicating that the Hongdo population is migratory rather than resident.
+Breeding density was estimated at about 8 breeding pairs per km², and individual territories averaged about 2.87 hectares.
+The species showed a strong preference for rocky cliffs for their homes, especially exposed rock faces.
+They concluded habitat structure was more important than food availabity.

+In the first confirmed case of successful urban nest by M. solitarius, Rouibi, et al., conducted a study of M. solitarius in El Bouni, Algeria over three breeding seasons from 2016- 2018.
+They found the species made a nest beneath the roof of a residential building, which is very different from its usual rocky cliffs, escarpments, and coastal outcrops.
+Pairs have also been found living in urban areas in Malta.

 Behaviour

 The blue rock thrush breeds in open mountainous areas.
 It nests in rock cavities and walls, and usually lays 3–5 eggs.
 An omnivore, the blue rock thrush eats a wide variety of insects and small reptiles in addition to berries and seeds.